petkovacs19/tgs_salt_segmentation/README.md

 This is a project containing source code to the [TGS](https://www.kaggle.com/c/tgs-salt-identification-challenge) image segmentation competition.

 (!I misspelled TGS, and only realized two months after.
-You will see TSG at many places in the code.
+You will see TSG at many places in the code and in file names.

 ### Installing